-A peer supporter is a fellow student who will email you prior to your arrival at FedUni to answer any questions that you have.
-Being a student also, peer supporters can use their networks to locate accommodation options that may suit you.
+A student committee member is a fellow student who will email you prior to your arrival at FedUni to answer any questions that you have.
+Being a student also, they can use their networks to locate accommodation options that may suit you.